-If you are doubting right now, you are in good company. have never really had them.
+If you are doubting right now, you are in good company.
+Not the polite company of people who say they have doubts but have never really had them.
 The actual company of the Bible's most significant figures: Thomas, who needed to see the wounds.
 Habakkuk, who accused God of ignoring injustice.
 Job, who demanded an audience with God and refused to accept his friends' easy answers.
 John the Baptist, who sent messengers from prison asking "Are you the one, or should we expect someone else?"

 These are not minor characters.
 These are the people the Bible holds up as examples.